irisschooneman/GA1.1-teamX/README.md

 The `add` function takes two values and returns their sum.Example:python add(2, 3) This returns `5`.
 The function may not work as expected when the input values do not support addition.
-The substract function subracts two numbers use: subtract(a, b); gives: a-b
+The substract function subracts two numbers use: subtract(a, b); gives: b-a